j-bowden/C/README.md

 - exhibits a nontrivial factorisation of N;
 - states that Fermat factorisation failed in the given bound on atttempts.

-The program convert_hex_to_base64 reads a hex input (as .bin) and converts the string to base64.
-This is Challenge 1, Set 1 of the cryptopals crypto challenges.
+The program convert_hex_to_base64 reads a hex input and converts the string to base64, acting only on raw bytes.
+This is Challenge 1, Set 1 of the cryptopals challenges.